YosysHQ/yosys/docs/source/using_yosys/synthesis/fsm.rst

 FSM detection
 ~~~~~~~~~~~~~

-The :cmd:ref:`fsm_detect` pass identifies FSM state registers.
+The `fsm_detect` pass identifies FSM state registers.
 It sets the
 ``\fsm_encoding = "auto"`` attribute on any (multi-bit) wire that matches the
 following description: